dharvison/board-game-finder/proposal/proposal.md

 Allowing users to connect with players in their area is what makes this more than CRUD.

-Stretch goals include things like:
+Stretch goals include:

+1. Improved location search.
+Allow creating a range for search, e.g. Players within 10 miles
+2. Allow users to search for games to play online via Board Game Arena, Table Top Simulator or similar
-- Scheduling a time to play a game
+3. Scheduling a time to play a game
-- Forming groups for ongoing play
+4. Forming groups for ongoing play, with group chat capabilities
-- Linking the user to Amazon to purchase games
+5. Linking the user to Amazon to purchase games
-- Integrating with BoardGameGeek for reviews and more game information.
+6. Integrating with BoardGameGeek for reviews and more game information.